clij/clij-docs/faq.md

 CLIJ operations called from ImageJ macro have no return values.
 They either process pixels and save results to images or they save their results to ImageJs results table.

 <a name="binary_image_characteristics"></a>
-## How are binary image characterized in CLIJ?
+## How are binary images characterized in CLIJ?
 Binary output images are filled with pixel values 0 and 1.
 Any input image can serve as binary image and will be interpreted by differentiating 0 and non-zero values.
 In order to pull a binary image back to ImageJ which is compatible, use `pullBinary()`.
 This delivers a binary 8-bit image with 0 and 255 as pixel values.

 <a name="clearcl_vs_clij_performance_benefits"></a>